runpod/docs/docs/serverless/workers/vllm/get-started.md

 import TabItem from '@theme/TabItem';

-RunPod provides a simple way to run large language models (LLMs) as a Serverless Endpoint. vLLM Workers are a pre-build docker image that you can configure entirely within the RunPod UI.
+RunPod provides a simple way to run large language models (LLMs) as a Serverless Endpoint. vLLM Workers are pre-built Docker images that you can configure entirely within the RunPod UI.

 ## Deploy the vLLM Worker